My Calling to Spain

 In 2017, at a church revival meeting, the congregation sang the hymn “Day by Day".
 Our pastor remarked that the song was one for missionaries to cling to.
 A short time later, my husband came and asked me to start praying for him and our calling to Spain, I did just that.
 The next day the Lord gave me the passage in Joshua 18:3, “…How long are ye slack to go to possess the land, which the Lord God of your fathers hath given you?”
 I thought I was reading into things a little too much until I went to work and turned on the radio to hear Alexander Scorby reading Deuteronomy 1:6-8, “…Ye have dwelt long enough in this mount: Turn you, and take your journey… Behold, I have set the land before you: go in and possess the land which the Lord sware unto your fathers…” Right after that the hymn "Day by Day" began to play.
 I was so excited, and I wanted to tell Justin, but I thought I should wait for the Lord to make it clear to him first.

 In the meantime, we had already planned a trip to Colorado for a family vacation.
-It's always been a dream of mine to live in Colorado and I thought that maybe while we were there, Justin might get some divine revelation that we were supposed to move there.
-Well, there certainly was divine revelation, but not to Justin.
-On our first night there, we went to the downtown Colorado Springs area and lo and behold, there, waving in the wind was not only a Spanish flag but a Catalan (the region we're called to) flag alongside it.
+It's always been a dream of mine to live in Colorado and I thought that maybe while we were there, Justin might get some divine revelation that we were supposed to move there instead of being missionaries (oh how fickle the human heart can be).
+Well, there certainly was divine revelation, but not only to Justin.
+On our first night there, we went to the downtown Colorado Springs area and lo and behold, there, waving in the wind was not only a Spanish flag but a Catalan flag (the region we're called to) alongside it.
 I was in the process of pretending like I didn't see it when Justin tapped me on the shoulder and pointed it out.
 In that moment, the Lord gave me the reassurance that we were called to Spain.

 As I reread over this testimony, I'm so thankful for the Lord's faithfulness.
 In all the times I've doubted or wavered to believe what He so evidently laid out for me in scripture, He's still been so good to patiently remind me.
 I might also state that I have no doubt of our calling to the mission field and, I'm so thankful that the Lord has allowed me to be a part of the ministry the He has called Justin into.